Alpenglow88/oTTo/README.md

 ## **Installation**
-OTTO is currently only optomised for use on MAC OSX so might not function as intended on Windows machines (and the install will be different) but this is something that is high on the list of issues to address
+oTTo is currently only optomised for use on MAC OSX so might not function as intended on Windows machines (and the install will be different) but this is something that is high on the list of issues to address

 ## **Mac OSX**